proc7ts/push-iterator/README.md

 - `reverseArray(array)` - Creates a push iterable over elements of array-like structure in reverse order.

-### Iterables Consumption
+### Iterable Consumption

-Each of the following functions accept either [Iterable] or push iterable:
+Each of the following functions accepts either [Iterable] or push iterable:

 - `itsEach(iterable, action)` - Performs the given `action` for each element of the given `iterable`.
 - `itsEmpty(iterable): boolean` - Checks whether the given `iterable` is empty.